Valyreon/Subloader/README.md

 ### To do
 - **Language filter**

   I have started implementing this but stopped because during testing I realized that not all subtitles at the database are             properly tagged.
-I will probably implement some simple text file setting for language on client side, and not by using OS API, to avoid this problem and avoid adding clutter to the UI.
+I will probably implement some simple text file setting for a language filter on client side, and not by using OS API, to avoid this problem and avoid adding clutter to the UI.

 License
 ----